-Wallace Community College believes that all College constituents should have easy access to a process for resolving conflicts, complaints, or grievances.
+Wallace Community College believes that all students should have easy access to a process for resolving conflicts, complaints, or grievances.
 Several policy and procedural statements are contained in this Catalog and Student Handbook.

-Any member of the College community who believes that he or she has been the victim of sexual misconduct or any other form of discrimination, may bring the matter to the attention of any academic or administrative officer on any campus or instructional site.
-When a complaint has been reported to any of these individuals, the recipient of the complaint will forward the complaint to the Compliance Coordinator.
+Any member of the College community who believes that he or she has been the victim of sexual harassment or any other form of discrimination, may bring the matter to the attention of any academic or administrative officer on any campus or instructional site.
+When a complaint has been reported to any of these individuals, the recipient of the complaint will forward the complaint to the Compliance Officer.

-COMPLIANCE COORDINATORS
+COMPLIANCE OFFICERS

 Title IX of the Education Amendments of 1972, as amended, prohibits discrimination on the basis of sex.
-Sexual harassment is a form of discrimination that is illegal under Title VII of the Civil Rights Act of 1964, as amended, for employees and under Title IX of the Education Amendments of 1972, as amended, for students.
-Compliance Coordinators are listed below.
+Sexual harassment is a form of discrimination that is illegal under Title VII of the Civil Rights Act of 1964 for employees and under Title IX of the Education Amendments of 1972 for students.
+Compliance officers are listed below.

-Other Civil Rights and Title IX Compliance Coordinator:
+Other Civil Rights and Title IX Compliance Officer: